Migrate Docker Engine nodes from dockershim to cri-dockerd

 Edit the YAML representation of the

-object:KUBECONFIG=/path/to/admin.conf kubectl edit no <NODE_NAME>
+Nodeobject:KUBECONFIG=/path/to/admin.conf kubectl edit no <NODE_NAME>Replace the following:

-: the name of the node you want to modify.
+/path/to/admin.conf: the path to the kubectl configuration file,admin.conf.<NODE_NAME>: the name of the node you want to modify.

 -